Submit your gardening questions here

 In a second bowl, measure another 1/4 cup of cool water and add 1/4 teaspoon of liquid rennet.
 If you don't have liquid rennet, use a quarter of a tablet of rennet.

-Here's a tip - none of the recipes that I've read have mentioned this, but I will continue doing it in the future - put a pot of water on the stove and begin heating it up.
-You want it to be about 190°F; but don't let it boil.
+At this point, I put a pot of water on the stove and begin heating it up so it will be warm when I need it.
+You'll want it to be about 190°F - but don't let it boil.

 Now pour the gallon of cold milk into a large stockpot that will hold at least 5 quarts.